GoogleCloudPlatform/professional-services/examples/tf-shared-vpc-backend-access/README.md

 ```
 >> terraform destroy
 ```
-Be aware that the destroying of all resources created here might need to be done in two steps, since the destroy process does not figure out the dependencies right, specifically for the google_compute_shared_vpc_host_project resource, so if you get an error, please just run "terraform destroy" again.
+Be aware that the destroying of all resources created here might need to be done in two steps, since the destroy process does not figure out the dependencies right, specifically for the `google_compute_shared_vpc_host_project` resource, so if you get an error, please just run ```terraform destroy``` again.
 If it still goes wrong, you might need to detach the shared VPC project manually.